tempestphp/tempest-docs/app/Content/framework/01-getting-started.md

 **Tempest is a PHP framework that gets out of your way**.
 Its design philosophy is that developers should write as little framework-related code as possible, so that they can **focus on application code** instead.

-Tempest embraces **modern PHP syntax** (`^8.4`), covers a wide range of features: routing, MVC, ORM and database, rich console applications, events and commands, logging, a modern view engine, and unique capabilities such as [discovery](#content-a-basic-tempest-project) to improve developer experience.
+Tempest embraces **modern PHP syntax**, covers a wide range of features: routing, MVC, ORM and database, rich console applications, events and commands, logging, a modern view engine, and unique capabilities such as [discovery](#content-a-basic-tempest-project) to improve developer experience.

 Tempest can be installed **as a standalone PHP project**, as well as **a package within existing projects**.
 The framework modules — like, for example, `tempest/console` or `tempest/event-bus` — can also be installed **individually**, including in projects built on other frameworks.